matthewwardrop/python-parampy/docs/apidoc.rst

 In this section, documentation is provided at a per-method level, allowing you to write easily write scripts and problems which conform to the API.
 Future updates with same major version should maintain backwards compatibility with this API.
 If you find a problem or inconsistency in this documentation, that is a bug; and the author would like to know about it.

 The ordering of the API is from most often used to least often used classes (for an expected average user); and so we begin with the :class:`Parameters` class, then the :class:`Quantity` class, before moving to less used and more foundational classes.
 Not documented here are classes and methods which the author deems to be for internal use only.

 The Parameters Class
 --------------------

-.. autoclass:: parameters.parameters.Parameters
+.. autoclass:: parampy.parameters.Parameters
     :members:
     :undoc-members:
     :show-inheritance:

-.. autoclass:: parameters.parameters.Bounds
+.. autoclass:: parampy.parameters.Bounds
     :members:
     :undoc-members:
     :show-inheritance: